mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 > *"Equal share of the hoard.
 Not negotiable.
 I don't need wealth—I need resources to keep hunting.
 Every gold piece goes toward gear, potions, informants.
 This is my life's work.
 Either pay me fairly or find another dragon hunter."*

 **Persuasion DC 16 (Negotiate Lower):**
-> *"Alright.
+> *"All right.
 Half share.
 But if I die saving your lives, that share goes to the orphanage in Thornwatch.
 They take in kids whose families were killed by monsters.
 Make sure they get it."*

 ---